runner52/deming/README.md

 In your terminal run:
 `pip3 install python-dateutil`

 `pip3 install DateTime`

 Make sure you have an input file with the following format:
 >obesrvaciones

->yyyy-mm-dd hh:mm y x
+>yyyy-mm-dd hh:mm b a

 >...

 >predicciones

->yyyy-mm-dd hh:mm y
+>yyyy-mm-dd hh:mm a

 >...

 `python3 inputFile outputFile`

+# Note:
+* input file example is in 'examples/input.txt'
+* output file example is in 'examples/output.txt'
-Note: the input file observations range must not exceed 1 year, otherwise the command won't run.
+* the input file observations range must not exceed 1 year, otherwise the command won't run.
+* **a**: independent variable value
+* **b**: dependent variable value

 The output file will have the following output format:
 1. slope and y intercept values